Custom Data API

 4.1 Persisting custom data on the DataSaveEvent

 Add an EventListener to the DataSaveEvent and use the #editData consumer method to apply custom data during standard DataSaves.
-This will persist data to users any time the data save routine executes (on user logout, server shutdownm, world save, etc).
+This will persist data to users any time the data save routine executes (on user logout, server shutdown, world save, etc.)

 @EventHandler